kukuu/integration/data-transformation-energy-meterdigital-twin.md

 iii.
 Provide a batch processing code in Python that will send the readings in the Database to a Sponsored owner at an email address.

+## Steps and Best Practices for Data Transformation Using Python

+- Data Extraction:

+Load data from multiple spreadsheets (Excel files).
+Use libraries like pandas to efficiently read and manipulate data.
+Stream data live from sources where possible.
+Data Cleansing:

+- Handle missing or null values using imputation or removal.

+- Standardize data formats (e.g., date and time).

+- Remove duplicates or erroneous records.

+- Validate data integrity (e.g., check meter reading formats).

+- Transformation:

+i.
+Add a timestamp column to each record.
+Aggregate data as necessary (e.g., by date or by meter ID).
+Ensure consistent naming and data types.
+Data Storage:

+ii.
+Use pyodbc or SQLAlchemy to connect to a Windows/AZURE SQL database.
+Write transformed data into appropriate database tables.
+Archive live streaming readings into an archive folder every 30 days.
+SQL Segregation:

+iii.
+Write SQL queries to separate the 3 data sources into distinct database tables.

+- Batch Processing:

+i.
+Use batch processing techniques to send periodic data to the sponsored owner.

+ii.Automate email sending using Python libraries like smtplib or email.